diakonos/u-do-app/apps/backend/scripts/README.md

 - `--skip-users`: Skip user migration (useful when re-running other sections)
 - `--migrate-to-better-auth, -m`: Enable Better Auth migration (default: false)
 - `--better-auth-url, -u`: URL for Better Auth service (default: localhost:3000)
+- `--user-map-file`: Path to a JSON file providing a manual Supabase→Convex user ID map.
+The file must be an object of the form `{ "<supabaseUserId>": "<convexUserId>", ... }`.
+Especially useful together with `--skip-users`.

 ### Migration Sections